olcf/olcf-user-docs/data/transferring.rst

 * Differences:
-	* scp Can not continue if it is interrupted while rsync can
+	* scp can not continue if it is interrupted while rsync can
 	* scp is less performance optimized compared to rsync
 	* rsync checks by default if the transfer of the data was done correctly
-	* rsync will transfer only the differences of the files, if they exist already in the destination

 How to use Globus from my laptop